Koen-vdl/Conda-and-Bioconda-tutorial/Automating_tasks_with_loops_and_Bash_scripts.md

 bash my_artic_script.bash
 ```

 Notice the last line of the script concatenates all 5 consensus sequences into a multi-fasta file.
-Have a look using `less` (to quit `less` press the `q` key)
+Have a look at the file using `less`.
+To scroll down/up in `less` use the `PgDn`/`PgUp`key.
+To quit `less` press the `q` key.

 ```
 less /srv/$USER/tutorial_intro_to_comp_biology/ARTIC_output/all_5_consensus-sequences.fasta